 Home Princeton Echo

-The following open houses are scheduled to take place in Princeton on Saturday, June 23 and Sunday, June 24.
-Please contact the real estate agent before attending, and be...
+The following open houses are scheduled to take place in Princeton on Saturday, July 14 and Sunday, July 15.

 Hundreds of people gathered in Princeton over the weekend for the Families Belong Together rally.

 The Princeton Board of Education is expected to vote this month to place a $129.6 million bond referendum before the voters on October 2.
 How will you vote?

 Hannah Semmelhack has been busy balancing class work with her new responsibilities as executive director of Princeton Summer Theater.